 While your sales team can provide you with a general idea of how effective your current sales process is, you should also identify specific weak points in the process you create to become an effective sales manager.

 First, you need to map out the current sales process that your team currently follows.
-This should be already documented in your CRM.
+This should be already documented in your CRM or data quality tools.
 In case you don’t have one, you can jot down each step a sales representative takes in order to convert a lead into a customer.

 Make sure to include specific details with every step, including the amount of time that passes between each process.
 Then, compare the process to the last few closed sales of your team.